Answer reviewed 9 February 2023

 Under the Globally Harmonised System of Classification and Labelling of Chemicals (GHS), chemicals are classified according to their hazard class and their hazard category.

-The GHS hazard class provides details on the physical, health and environmental hazards of the chemical.
+The hazard class is assigned according to the physical, health and/or environmental hazards posed by the chemical.

-The GHS hazard category refers to the severity of the hazard within the hazard class.
+The hazard category refers to the severity of the hazard within a hazard class.

 A useful resource:

 Under the (GHS), whilst there are only 9 pictograms, there are many more hazard categories.
-This poster sets out:
+The poster sets out:

-- Classification: itemising each hazard class and the categories within that class
+- Classification: listing each hazard class and the categories within that class

 - Labelling: noting the labelling that is required for each hazard class and category, i.e. relevant pictograms, signal words, hazard codes and statements under the GHS.

-If you consider the hazard class of flammable liquids, you can clearly see the progression of reducing hazard through the 4 categories, which is reflected in the labelling components:
+Taking the hazard class of flammable liquids as an example, it is clear that there is a progression of lessening hazard through the 4 categories, which is reflected in the labelling components: